frederic-perez/AmE-dictionary/data/dictionary.md

 __gaffer__ _n_ _Br_ :two: Boss.
 __gag__ _n_ _The cases’s gag order._
 __gaggle__ _n informal_ :nine: A disorderly group of people. _A gaggle of Phillies fans taunted him._ _The media gaggle._ _A gaggle of students._ _A gaggle of geese._ _A gaggle of businessmen._ _A gaggle of mystery digests._
-__gah__ _interj_ An interjection denoting frustration and/or excitement. _Gah!
-I scored only 95 on my last science exam.
-They’ll never let me back into the science club again._
 __gaiety__ _n_ _Frenetic gaiety._
 __gait__ _n_ :two::hammer: _A pretty boy with a swing in his gait._
 __gal__